-The draft Lakewood Hazard Mitigation Plan was adopted by the Lakewood City Council on \\\\\\, and the final version of the Hazard Mitigation Plan was adopted on \\\\\\.
-That adoption resolution is included on the following page.
+On August 9, 2016 the Lakewood City Council adopted Resolution No. 2016-57 approving the draft Lakewood Hazard Mitigation Plan.
+On April 24, 2018, the Lakewood City Council adopted Resolution No. 2018-15 thereby adopting the Lakewood Hazard Mitigation Plan.
+The adoption resolutions are included on the following pages.
 This later adoption date is the effective date of Lakewood's Hazard Mitigation Plan.
 Approval by FEMA means that Lakewood's Hazard Mitigation Plan meets national standards and that Lakewood will be eligible for hazard mitigation funding from FEMA's Hazard Mitigation Grant Program, the Pre-Disaster Mitigation Program, and other FEMA grant programs.